daisuke19891023/open-data-cleaning-kawasaki/docs/installation.md

 # Installation

-This guide covers the installation of Clean Interfaces.
+This guide covers the installation of Kawasaki ETL.

 ## Requirements